-Offices, departments, institutions, and programs across OHSU hold workshops, seminars, and events that can help postdoctoral scholars tackle skill development, career planning, grant writing, job searching, and more.
-Find out what's available now and check this space for new events and event updates.
+Offices, departments, institutions, and programs across OHSU hold workshops, seminars, and events that can help postdoctoral scholars build skills such as career planning, grant writing, mentoring, and more.
+Find out what's available to you at OHSU.

 The mission of the OHSU Postdoctoral Society is to enhance the academic, professional, and social experience for all postdoctoral scholars at OHSU.
 The Postdoctoral Society fosters a postdoctoral community through scientific collaboration, networking opportunities, and career and professional development seminars.
 The four fundamental aims are: